Determinants of Health

 - Inherited conditions, such as sickle-cell anemia, hemophilia, and cystic fibrosis

 - Carrying the BRCA1 or BRCA2 gene, which increases risk for breast and ovarian cancer

 - Family history of heart disease

 Institute of Medicine.
 Unequal treatment: Confronting racial and ethnic disparities in health.
-Washington: National Academies Press; 2003.
+Washington, DC: National Academies Press; 2003.